Jim Mageean – Heave Away (2020)

 The source of this sea shanty

-Mentioned in: “Shanties from the Seven Seas” by Stan Hugill (1st ed: p 104).
+The music: “Shanties from the Seven Seas” by Stan Hugill (1st ed p 151 ).

 You also can find this record on my YouTube channel here or directly listen below.
 Additionally, if you want to share your opinion about the record or share your opinion you can do it in my Facebook forum here, or leave a comment at the bottom of this blog article.